mjoppich/igem_munich_2018/docs/wslsetup.rst

 There are many different flavors (comparable to strains in biology) of linux and some are already offered on the Windows store.
-Best compatibility for *bioGUI* has Ubuntu.
+Best compatibility for *sequ-into* has Ubuntu.

 *Important*: You should consider using the latest Ubuntu version available.
 This is Ubuntu 18.04 at the time of writing.
 You specifically have to search for *Ubuntu 18.04* in the store !